-- Achievement of the designated score on standardized basic skills tests for admission and licensure (Scores of 235 each of C-BASE tests of Reading/Literacy, Writing, and Math) - 2.
-Maintenance of a cumulative grade point average of 2.7 - 3.
-Attainment of a minimum grade of "C" in all courses with the EDUC prefix - 4.
-Achievement of major program grade point average requirements or proficiencies (based on content area) - 5.
+- 1. Achievement of the designated score on standardized basic skills tests for admission and licensure (Scores of 235 each of C RASE tests of Prediag (Literary Writing and Meth) - C-BASE tests of Reading/Literacy, Writing, and Math) 2.
+Maintenance of a cumulative grade point average of 2.7 - Maintenance of a cumulative grade point average of 2.7 Attainment of a minimum grade of "C" in all courses with the EDUC prefix - Achievement of major program grade point average requirements or proficiencies (based on content area) - 5.
 Successful completion of field experience assignments - 6.
 Successful completion of Departmental Benchmark assignments - 7.
 Demonstration of Central College Teacher Candidate Dispositions - 8.
 Demonstration of expertise in content and effective oral and written communication - 9.
 Recommendation of the major department